cahueya/concrete5-gdpr/DISCUSSIONS.md

 * Secure Data Transport.
 A SSL/TLS certificate seems unavoidable to mitigate MIM attacks.
 Either obtain a commercial certificate or read up about the Let's Encrypt Initiative to get a high-quality, free certificate.
 * Breach reports.
 GDPR requires that you inform your Data Protection Officer within 72hrs after you know about a data breach or privacy intrusion to your system.
 * Data protection officer.
 If you are a company with 10 or more people you need to have a data protection offical who is the contact for any means of data security problems.
+* Backup Hygiene.
+If you collect personal data of your users (user profiles), one of them might request deletion one day.
+You are obligated to remove their data from your production system (live system).
+If there is user data in your backup files, you must keep these backups reasonable secure (encrypted, safe storage) so that no-one can get access.
+If you must restore your website from an older backup so that the data becomes "live" again, you must re-perform the deletion of the users that asked for it.
+All you obligations to reduce or delete user data can be overridden by tax laws.
+So if your country of residents requires you to keep tax records of purchases for 10 years, you are no longer obliged to delete that data even upon request.

 ## 2. Documentation